Harry Frank Guggenheim Distinguished Scholar Awards 2022 (up to $45,000)

-Applications for the Harry Frank Guggenheim Distinguished Scholar Awards 2021 are now open.
+Applications are open for the Harry Frank Guggenheim Distinguished Scholar Awards 2022.
 The Harry Frank Guggenheim Distinguished Scholar Awards (formerly the Harry Frank Guggenheim Research Grants) recognize leading researchers proposing to make a significant contribution to illuminating an issue of violence.

 The Foundation is interested in violence related to many subjects, including, but not limited to, the following: